skyisle/gradle-jacoco-android/README.md

 ![SonarQube coverage report][1]

-generate jacoco coverage from android instrumtTest
+generate jacoco coverage from androidTest

 ## Usage

 ### 1. Have a working Gradle build
 This is up to you.

-### 2. Put JacocoRunner.java to src/instrumentTest/com/alanjeon/testing/ folder
+### 2. Put JacocoRunner.java to src/androidTest/com/alanjeon/testing/ folder

 ### 3. Set instrumentTestRunner to build.gradle